Ratings and QSSB

 Family Child Care: This is care offered from the home of a licensed provider.
 Many serve families with traditional and non-traditional schedules.
 Children may be of the same group, preschool age for example, or in mixed-age groups.

-State-Preschool: State preschools are free programs for families who meet state income and family size criteria.
+State-Preschool: State preschools are free or low-cost programs for families who meet state income and family size criteria.
 These programs receive state funding and typically serve children 3 to 4 in preschool or pre-kindergarten classrooms.

 Finding Child Care